 Keep the soil free of weeds to ensure high yields.Weeding is easier with potatoes because of hilling.
 Potatoes have shallow roots, so be careful not to damage them with a hoe when you are hand weeding.

 Remove weeds early and often before they flower and set seed.
 Young weeds are also the easiest to remove.

 Tips for controlling weeds:

-Solarize your soil before planting.
-You solarize by trapping the heat of the sun using plastic and raise soil temperature by several degrees, thereby killing weed seeds, roots, and bulbs.
+- Solarize your soil before planting.
+You solarize by trapping the heat of the sun using plastic and raise soil temperature to by several degrees, thereby killing weed seeds, roots, and bulbs.

 Watering Your Potatoes